How We Slowly Lose Touch With Ourselves Without Realising It

 You don’t quite know which parts of your life you choose because they feel true, and which parts you keep living simply because they’ve become familiar or necessary.

 You might think you’ve lost yourself.
-But that’s not what happened.

-You didn’t lose yourself.
 You learned, step by step, to put yourself last.

-To adapt.
-To carry more.
 To silence what felt inconvenient.

 And when you do that long enough, your needs don’t disappear, they just become harder to hear.

 The way back begins by slowing down enough to notice what you’ve taken on along the way.
-Not only what was asked of you, but what you took on yourself.

-More responsibility.
-More emotional weight.
-More roles than one person was ever meant to carry.
 Often not because it was necessary, but because it felt easier than disappointing someone else or leaving something undone.

 Over time, this becomes normal.